pradeepkumargl/docs-csm/background/ncn.md

 | :------: | :------------: |
 | All | `exists` |

+Minimize the output from the initramFS to only `stderr`.

+> ***NOTE*** Setting `rd.info` will override this, and emit `stdout` to the console as well.

 ##### `crashkernel`

 | NCN Type | Default Value(s) |
 | :------: | :------------: |
 | All | `360M` |

+The amount of memory reserved in the event of a crash to run dump tools.

+This must be larger than the size of the `kdump` initrd located in `/boot`.

 ##### `log_buf_len`